DileepKumarIrri/test2/index.md

 I completed my PhD at the University of Washington in Seattle, under the supervision of Adrienne Fairhall.
 I have spent most of my life in or around Melbourne, Australia, completing a BSc with honours, majoring in mathematics, at the University of Melbourne.
 My interests then were in bioinformatics, which lead me to work as a research technician and then complete a Master's of Philosophy joint between the University of Melbourne and the Walter and Eliza Hall Institute (WEHI).
 When I'm not researching I enjoy touring the country by bike (see some [photos](https://www.flickr.com/people/149922637@N08/)).

-Also check out my notes on mathematics and physics: [Expositions](https://benlansdell.github.io/expositions/) -- an outlet for my interest in physics and mathematics not directly related to my research.
+Also check out my notes on mathematics and physics: [Expositions](https://benlansdell.github.io/expositions/) -- an outlet for my interest in physics and mathematics not directly related to my work.